helixml/docs/content/helix/develop/gptscript-apps/index.md

 ![](apps-01.png)

-We provide a simple Javascript library (and API) to call into GPTScript you push to a git repo and run it securely in a microVM so you don't need to worry about the user convincing the LLM to run malicious commands – it all runs in a throwaway VM anyway.
+We provide a simple Javascript library (and API) to call into GPTScript you push to a git repo and run it securely in a container so you don't need to worry about the user convincing the LLM to run malicious commands – it all runs in a throwaway VM anyway.

 ## Example Javascript Code